-Population is one of the most important factors for design of the water systems, so it should be estimated, so as to know the increasing demand and ensure continuous supply to them.
-Population data is obtained by previous records and the rate of increase is found out and this used for further analysis, which may be by using the methods described below
+Population is one of the most important factors for the design of the water systems, so it should be estimated, to know the increasing water demand and ensure continuous supply to them.
+Population data is obtained from previous records and the rate of increase is found this is used for further analysis, which may be by using the methods described below

 - Arithmetic growth method

 - Ratio growth